IBM-Cloud/terraform-provider-ibm/website/docs/r/is_private_path_service_gateway.html.markdown

 ---
 layout: "ibm"
-page_title: "IBM : ibm_is_private_path_service_gateway_account_policy"
+page_title: "IBM : ibm_is_private_path_service_gateway"
 description: |-
-  Manages PrivatePathServiceGatewayAccountPolicy.
+  Manages PrivatePathServiceGateway.
 subcategory: "VPC infrastructure"
 ---

-# ibm_is_private_path_service_gateway_account_policy
+# ibm_is_private_path_service_gateway

-Provides a resource for PrivatePathServiceGatewayAccountPolicy.
-This allows PrivatePathServiceGatewayAccountPolicy to be created, updated and deleted.
+Provides a resource for PrivatePathServiceGateway.
+This allows PrivatePathServiceGateway to be created, updated and deleted.

 ## Example Usage